ssenmosip/mosip-temp-documentation/FRS-Administrator-Services.md

 #### A. Activate the Registration Center

-The System allows Zonal Admin to activate the registration centers, which are already deactivated due to any reasons.
+The system allows Zonal Admin to activate the registration centers, which are already deactivated due to any reasons.
 When the registration center is created and approved, it is activated automatically.
 The Zonal Admin selects registration center then all the registration centers are displayed.
 The Zonal Admin can select one deactivated center or multiple deactivated centers at a time and selects Activate option.
 The system validates Zonal Admin’s privileges and activates the selected center(s).
 On successful validation, the system provides a notification.

 #### B. Deactivate the Registration Center

-The System allows Zonal Admin to deactivate the registration centers, which are already activated.
+The system allows Zonal Admin to deactivate the registration centers, which are already active.
 The Zonal Admin selects the registration center and the all the registration centers of that zone are displayed.
 The Zonal Admin can select one active center or multiple active centers at a time then selects the Deactivate option.
 The system validates Zonal Admin’s privileges, on successful validation, deactivates the selected center(s), and the system provides a notification.

 #### C. Decommission the Registration Center